ESB 5372 Passed the Senate 49-0 on March 9, 2021

 Promoting the research and development of Industrial Hemp as an agricultural crop in Washington State as a viable and sustainable ultimate renewable natural resource through the Industrial Hemp Research Pilot Program.
 Supporting and educating pioneers in the field while advocating legislation on their behalves.
 Members share research and resources as growers, seed and equipment suppliers, food and building material processors, organizations and those who dare to reinvent the wheel to fit into our industry.
 We are building a sustainable re-emerging industry together.
 We are here to answer when asked, What is Industrial Hemp and what is it used for?, How do I get a License to grown hemp in WA?
 How do you grow Industrial Hemp?

-Your support and contributions will enable us to meet our goals and improve conditions.
+Your support and contributions will enable us to meet our goals and improve access to research.
 Your generous donation will fund our mission.